 The main purpose of FoSM is to raise funds for the restoration and maintenance of St Mary's Church and its surrounds.

-Accordingly FoSM was set up as a small charity in 2011 in order to try and help by raising funds from the wider community.
+The Friends of St Mary’s, FoSM, was established in 2011 and is a registered charity.
+Its main purpose is to raise funds for the restoration and maintenance of St Mary's Church and its surrounds.
 In particular it appeals to all those who do not attend St Mary’s but value it as an integral part of the village heritage and landscape and wish to see it preserved for this and future generations.

-So far FoSM has raised over £20k through individual donations, future pledges and fundraising events.
+In its first six years FoSM has raised over £45,000 through individual donations and fundraising events.
 It holds an AGM, an annual member event and issues a newsletter twice a year.
 One of its key objectives is to engender a community spirit and once again make the church a focal point in the village for concerts, lectures and other community activities.

-The Friends of St Mary’s welcomes membership from those who support our aims - irrespective of religious creed or belief.
+The Friends of St Mary’s welcomes membership from those who support our aims -- irrespective of religious creed or belief.
 We include those who live in the village and surrounding area, those who have moved away, those who have family ties with the Church, or those who are just visiting to appreciate the beauty of the building in its position by the River Thames.

 If you are sufficiently inspired to find out more, or make a donation, then please pick up a leaflet in church or contact the FoSM Chairman at email@example.com.
 Alternatively speak to the Church Warden, John Rogers, who will be able to help.